andyofsmeg/shiny_evolution/README.md

 2. User can choose different datasets and variable selection dynamically changes
     a.
 Finite dtaaset options available via a dropdown
     b.
 File upload option
-3. Graph can be exported
-4. Combine with ggTag and plot option to enable meta info to be added
+3. Combine with ggTag and plot option to enable meta info to be added
-5. Add evaluation code to create reproducible R script
+4. Add evaluation code to create reproducible R script

 # Running the app